Quantum GraviElectro Dynamics: Renormalisation of the

 Formally, an electron charge (equivalently, the fine structure constant) is fixed due to a free electron's forward-scattering of photons, i.e., the Thomson scattering.
 A ratio of the fine structure constant and an electron mass appears in the Thomson scattering cross section at $\theta=0$, such that

 In reality, the fine structure constant is provided by measuring the Lamb shift of atomic spectra.
 An essential relation to determining the electromagnetic parameters is

 where $R_\infty$ is the Rydberg constant and $m^{~}_{ A}$ is an atomic mass used in the experiment.
-The Rydberg constant appears in an atom's electromagnetic spectra and has been measured using the optical frequency of the 2S-12D transitions in hydrogen and deuterium\cite{PhysRevLett.82.4960}.
-This measurement does not depend on a measured value of an electron mass.
+The Rydberg constant appears in an atom's electromagnetic spectra and has been measured using the optical frequency of the 2S-12D transitions in hydrogen and deuterium\!\cite{PhysRevLett.82.4960}.
+This measurement does not depend on the measured value of an electron mass.
 A mass ratio between electron and ionized atomic masses is provided by a ratio of the cyclotron frequency of electron and ionized atom as

 where $g$ is a spin $g$-factor (the Land\'{e} $g$-factor) of an electron, $q$ is a charge of an ion, and $\nu^{~}_{ A}(\nu^{~}_e)$ is an ion (electron) cyclotron frequency, respectively.
-The most precise measured value of ${m^{~}_{ A}}/{m^{~}_e}$ to date is provided in Ref.\cite{Sturm_2014}.
-This relative atomic mass is dimensionless observable and independent from the precise value of an electric charge.
-A rubidium atomic mass has been measured using the combination of Bloch oscillations with a Ramsey-Bord\'{e} interferometer\cite{Cadoret_2008}, which measures the inertial mass of the atom.
+The most precise measured value of ${m^{~}_{ A}}/{m^{~}_e}$ to date is reported in Ref$.$\!\cite{Sturm_2014}.
+This relative atomic mass is a dimensionless observable and independent of the precise value of an electric charge.
+We note that a ratio ${q}/{e}$ is integer-valued.
+A rubidium atomic mass has been measured using the combination of Bloch oscillations with a Ramsey-Bord\'{e} interferometer\!\cite{Cadoret_2008}, which measures the inertial mass of the atom.
 Consequently, the electron inertial mass is provided through the measured value of the relative electron mass.

 \paragraph{Gravitational coupling constant:} Next, we consider how we can fix the gravitational coupling constant experimentally.
-All masses discussed so far in this section are the inertial mass appearing in the classical equation of motion and the interaction Lagrangian.
-On the other hand, when we treat $\widetilde{V}_{\omega\psi}$ defined by (\ref{Vwpsi0}), we may fix the gravitational coupling constant with respect to the gravitational mass of the fermion since the Born approximation of the electron scattering with $\widetilde{V}_{\omega\psi}$ provides the amplitude as
+For the measurements of the electron mass and charge, we discuss the inertial electron mass in the classical equation of motion and the interaction Lagrangian between an electron and a photon.
+On the other hand, when we treat $\widetilde{V}_{\omega\psi}$ defined by (\ref{Vwpsi0}), we may fix the gravitational coupling constant concerning the gravitational mass of the fermion since the Born approximation of the electron scattering with $\widetilde{V}_{\omega\psi}$ provides the amplitude as